Michael Chavis Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.31 team ERA that ranks 18th among all MLB pitching staffs.
+- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.33).

-- Red Sox pitchers combine to give up 154 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to surrender 158 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- Paxton (7-3) takes the mound for the Red Sox in his 16th start of the season.
-He's put together a 3.36 ERA in 80 1/3 innings pitched, with 90 strikeouts.

-- The lefty last pitched on Thursday against the Kansas City Royals, when he threw 5 1/3 scoreless innings while giving up six hits.
+- The left-hander last appeared on Friday against the Detroit Tigers, when he threw 4 2/3 innings, allowing two earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.